jeebonAI/frontend/install.md

 cp target/dx/djibon-web/debug/android/app/app/build/outputs/apk/debug/app-debug.apk download-page/djibon-app.apk
 cp public/djibon-icon.png download-page/

-# Create a simple HTML page with a download link (see examples/download-page-example.html)
+# Use the existing download-page directory which contains the HTML page and APK
-# Start a local server (see examples/local-server.js for a Node.js example)
+# Start a local server to serve the download-page directory
-# Run with: node examples/local-server.js
 ```

 2. Access the local server from your Android device (ensure both devices are on the same network):